-Additionally, money laundering and terrorist financing are both financial crimes, and they both can have severe and disastrous economic effects.
+Additionally, money laundering and terrorist financing are both financial crimes and can have severe and disastrous economic effects.
 They can threaten the stability of a country’s financial sector or its external stability more generally.

 Effective anti-money laundering and combating the financing of terrorism regimes are essential to protect the integrity of markets and the global financial framework.
 They help mitigate the factors that facilitate financial abuse.
 Action to prevent and combat money laundering and terrorist financing thus responds to a moral imperative and an economic need.

 There are additional similarities: Both exploit the same vulnerabilities in financial systems, allowing for an unacceptable level of anonymity and non-transparency in executing financial transactions.
 Terrorists use techniques like those of money launderers to evade authorities’ attention and protect the identity of their sponsors and the ultimate beneficiaries of the funds.
 And money laundering and terrorist financing may be committed in connection with one another, for example, where funds provided to terrorist organizations are “laundered” funds.

 It brings us to the differences.
 The most basic difference between terrorist financing and money laundering involves the origin of the funds.
 Terrorist financing uses funds for an illegal political purpose, but the money is not necessarily derived from illicit proceeds.
 On the other hand, money laundering always involves the proceeds of illegal activity.
 The purpose of laundering is to enable the money to be used legally.

 While Money Laundering is a process in which the illicit source of assets obtained or generated by criminal activity is concealed to obscure the link between the funds and the original criminal activity, Terrorist Financing provides funds for terrorist activity.